MachineLlama/react-setup/README.md

 # MachineLlama/React-Setup

-A node script for quickly creating a React app using Webpack, Babel, Sass, Express, and MongoDB.
+A node script for quickly creating a React app using Webpack, Babel, Sass, Prettier, Express, and MongoDB.

 To run: `yarn install` and then `node start` or `node start <project-name>`
 - Node and Yarn are required prerequisites